DemmyDemon/paradise-area/README.md

     -- There is a certain "fudge factor" applied as a magic number.
 This magic -- number is called...
     threshold = 3.25,

+    -- During development it quickly becomes hard to keep track of which point is -- wich.
+To help with this, you can enable this to make them numbered.
+    -- Off by default.
+Uses the border color. numbered = false,

+    -- If you have a whole lot of areas that you draw at the same time, it can be -- hard to keep track of which area is wich, too!
+Set a label to distinguish -- one area from another when drawing.
+    -- This label also serves to show what is considered the "center" of the -- area.
+It's blank by default.
+Set it to whatever string you need.
+Uses the -- border color
+    label = nil,
 })
 ```